Resources for Teaching and Learning English in Infant and Primary Education

 Teachers are bombarded with proposals to innovate in their lessons but teaching English is sometimes a rather solitary task.
 The course's main purpose is to offer people interested in the field of foreign language teaching “food for thought” and resources to make children’s learning experiences much more updated, fun, simple, dynamic and adapted to the 21st century competencies and skills they need to master.

 No prior experience in teaching English to children and very young children is required.
 Yet, the course is designed to suit the needs of in-service teachers, too.
-The lessons will be carried out entirely in English; consequently participants are expected to have a good command of this language.
+The lessons will be carried out entirely in English; consequently, participants are expected to have a good command of this language and a genuine interest in the field of foreign language teaching.

 This is a PRACTICAL COURSE, therefore listing here all the teaching/learning activities we will experiment in class is far from being a worthy task.
 Theory will be constructed while participants conduct the tasks proposed by trainers in a virtual environment.
 These tasks will engage participants in the process of discovering and exchanging educational materials.
 All tasks are interactive and combine theory and practice.
 Some of the tasks are to be done individually and are self-corrected.
 Other tasks will be done collaboratively, but asynchronously, among participants in the virtual environment.
 Students will always receive direct feedback from the course trainers.

-In order to get a passing mark in this course, participants will be asked to complete four tasks, each of which is compulsory and contributes 25% to the total assessment mark
+In order to get a pass mark in this course (minimum total score 50/100), participants will be asked to complete four tasks, each of which is compulsory and contributes 25% to the total assessment mark.
+A minimum score of 40/100 is required in each task to be considered complete.

-TASK FOUR: Deadline.
-End of course.
+TASK THREE: Caring is sharing.
 A special effort will be given in having time to share.
-Attendees will be asked to share with all course participants and the three trainers 4 resources to be used for teaching English or foreign languages to young and very young children: realia (week 1), a story (week 2), a song (week 3) & a digital tool (week 4).
+Attendees will be asked to share with all course participants and the three trainers 1 method and 3 resources for teaching English to young and very young children:

 - A+ Project (2020).
 StandAPP and Speak up: the game is about to start.
 APAC ELT Journal, 92, 20-32